-Things to See at Mount Nebo
+Things to See and Do at Mount Nebo

 La Storia Tourism Complex

-The Moses Memorial Church
+The Memorial Church of Moses

-The Brazen Serpent
+The Brazen Serpent Sculpture

-Midnight Christmas Mass
+Midnight Christmas Mass at Mount Nebo

-For those who choose to visit Jordan at Christmas, the Mount Nebo midnight mass is a wonderful event that welcomes all.
-The Christmas mass is held in both English and Arabic making it accessible for foreign visitors.
+For those who choose to visit Jordan during Christmas, can take part in the Mount Nebo midnight mass that welcomes all.
+The Christmas mass is held in both English and Arabic making it appealing to foreign visitors as well as locals.

 How to Visit Mount Nebo